-The NHS and its partners Public Health England and Diabetes UK are now testing different models of providing the treatment and associated support when made more widely available on the NHS.
+The NHS and its partners Public Health England and Diabetes UK are now testing different models of providing this service when it is made more widely available on the NHS.

 How it works

-Eligible participants will be offered low calorie, total diet replacement products including soups and shakes consisting of up to 900 calories a day for up to 12 weeks.
-During this time participants will be expected to replace all normal meals with these products.
+Eligible participants will be offered low calorie, total diet replacement products – for example, soups and shakes which add up to around 900 calories per day – for up to 12 weeks.
+During this time participants will replace all normal meals with these products.

-Alongside this, participants will receive support for 12 months including help to re-introduce food after the initial 12-week period.
-Depending on where the service is being delivered, this will either be:
+Alongside this, participants will receive support and monitoring for 12 months including help to re-introduce real food after the initial 12-week period.
+Depending on where the service is being delivered, this support and monitoring will either be:

 - group based